guochenmeinian/guochenmeinian/README.md

 - 💻 I use (this semester): **.py**, **.ipynb**, **.js**, **.cpp**
 - 👯 I’m looking to collaborate on web dev, GenAI, and all the fun stuff
 - 📖 I am actively finding an internship in the fields of machine learning and software engineering
-- 💬 Talk to me about music, technology, finance, startups, Life in NYC
+- 💬 Talk to me about music, technology, finance, startups, life in NYC
 - 👯 Please feel free to reach out at guochenmeinian@nyu.edu
 - ⚡ Pronouns: He/His/Him
 - 🧑‍💻 Tech I work on :